pontem-network/aptos-core/developer-docs-site/docs/concepts/staking.md

 :::tip Set by the governance

-The lockup duration is decided by the Aptos governance, i.e., by the covenants that the Aptos community members vote on, and not by any special entity like the Aptos Labs.
+The lockup duration is decided by the Pont governance, i.e., by the covenants that the Pont community members vote on, and not by any special entity like the Pont Labs.
 :::

 ## Epoch

-An epoch in the Aptos blockchain is defined as a duration of time, in seconds, during which a number of blocks are voted on by the validators, the validator set is updated, and the rewards are distributed to the validators.
+An epoch in the Pont blockchain is defined as a duration of time, in seconds, during which a number of blocks are voted on by the validators, the validator set is updated, and the rewards are distributed to the validators.

 :::tip
-For the AIT-3 an epoch on the Aptos blockchain is defined as 7200 seconds (two hours).
+For the AIT-3 an epoch on the Pont blockchain is defined as 7200 seconds (two hours).
 :::

 ### Triggers at the epoch start

 :::tip
-See [https://github.com/aptos-labs/aptos-core/blob/0daade4f734d1ba29a896b00d7ddde2249e87970/aptos-move/framework/aptos-framework/sources/configs/stake.move#L862](https://github.com/aptos-labs/aptos-core/blob/0daade4f734d1ba29a896b00d7ddde2249e87970/aptos-move/framework/aptos-framework/sources/configs/stake.move#L862) for the full code.
+See [https://github.com/aptos-labs/pont-core/blob/0daade4f734d1ba29a896b00d7ddde2249e87970/pont-move/framework/pont-framework/sources/configs/stake.move#L862](https://github.com/aptos-labs/pont-core/blob/0daade4f734d1ba29a896b00d7ddde2249e87970/pont-move/framework/pont-framework/sources/configs/stake.move#L862) for the full code.
 :::

 At the start of each epoch, the following key events are triggered: